 - Is there ample access to health care?
 Is it expensive?

 - What’s the weather like?

 Making Good Use of Our Rankings

-We also took into consideration the difference between visiting a city with your dog and living in a city with your dog—or dogs, as the case may be.
+We also considered the difference between visiting a city with your dog and living in a city with your dog—or dogs, as the case may be.
 Using search results from housing and hotel keywords, we developed a general metric for determining our Accommodation ratings.

-Finding a dog-friendly hotel for a short stay in one of these cities is generally pretty easy; however, long-term residents will need to take extra consideration when looking for a home.
-So, whether you’re on vacation or thinking about relocation to one of these places, you and your dog will be better off for knowing what to expect in terms of housing and accommodation.
+Finding a dog-friendly hotel for a short stay in one of these cities is generally pretty straightforward.
+So, whether you’re on vacation or thinking about moving to one of these places, you and your dog will be better off knowing what to expect in terms of housing and accommodation.

 Keep reading for quick summaries of our top 20 picks!

 The Top 20 Most Dog-Friendy Cities in 2024:

 It might not be the first city that comes to mind, but if you have a dog, Tucson is perhaps the best place to live or at least to travel to and visit!
 Here, you’ll find hundreds of miles of winding trails you can hike with your best friend as long as you keep them on a leash.
 If you’re looking for a more social experience, you’ll find over 250 places to eat, drink, and mingle that will allow your dog to accompany you.